eignatiev/IrregularVerbs/README.md

 # IrregularVerbs
 English Irregular Verbs training (Eng-Rus/Rus-Eng) Android application written with the [Kivy](https://kivy.org/) framework

-Kivy installation is required to run the application
+To run the application on Android devices, download the [.apk file](apk/IrregularVerbsTraining.apk) and install it on your device

+To run the appication on Windows, Linux or OS X, install the Kivy framework